AcademySoftwareFoundation/OpenPBR/GOVERNANCE.md

 - Discussions, seeking consensus, and where necessary, voting on technical matters relating to OpenPBR that affect multiple projects.
-- Maintainance and administration of the OpenPBR GitHub repository.
+- Maintenance and administration of the OpenPBR GitHub repository.
 - Coordinating technical direction of the project.
 - Coordinating marketing, events, and communications regarding OpenPBR.

-Within the TSC there are two key subgroups: **Voting Members**, who take on formal responsibiities for maintaining the OpenPBR project and vote when decisions are required; and **Stakeholders**, who represent specific teams and companies in the industry and speak on their behalf in OpenPBR discussions.
+Within the TSC there are two key subgroups: **Voting Members**, who take on formal responsibilities for maintaining the OpenPBR project and vote when decisions are required; and **Stakeholders**, who represent specific teams and companies in the industry and speak on their behalf in OpenPBR discussions.